MOA 185 - Medical Front Office Procedures » Fall 2021 » Midterm Exam

 Electronic and paper records in many medical offices are arranged in what is known as a ____________ where similar information is kept together or information from similar sources is grouped together.

-A. quantitative medical records.
+A. OSHA medical records

-B. OSHA medical records
+B. problem oriented medical records (POMR)

 C. source-oriented medical record (SOMR)